 - Beyond a Reasonable Doubt: Beyond a Reasonable Doubt is the evidentiary standard applied in criminal cases presuming the accused to be innocent unless the fact finder is satisfied beyond a reasonable doubt of the defendant’s guilt.
 Beyond a Reasonable Doubt is a stricter burden of proof than Clear and Convincing Evidence, the standard to be applied in assessing whether or not the Student Academic Code of Conduct has been violated.

-- Clear and Convincing Evidence: Clear and Convincing Evidence is the amount of Evidence required by the Student Academic Code of Conduct to prove an academic integrity violation.
+- Clear and Convincing Evidence: Clear and Convincing Evidence is the amount of Evidence required by of the Student Academic Code of Conduct to prove an academic integrity violation.
 Clear and Convincing Evidence is that which makes it highly probable or reasonably certain that the alleged misconduct occurred.
 To prove a fact by Clear and Convincing Evidence requires Evidence more than a “Preponderance of the Evidence” and less than “Beyond a Reasonable Doubt”.
 The Evidence must instantly tilt the scales in the affirmative when weighed against the Evidence in opposition.